riyaelizabethroy/Project1_SQL-Tableau-/README.md

 # Project1_SQL-Tableau
-Data Exploration by using Sql
+Data Exploration by using Sql,
-Data visualization by using Tableau
-Based on covid dataset.
+Data visualization by using Tableau, based on covid dataset.